FuelLabs/fuel-specs/specs/protocol/abi.md

 ### Fixed-length Strings

-Strings have fixed length and are encoded in the same way as an array. `str[n]`, where `n` is the fixed-size of the string.
+Strings have fixed length and are encoded in-place. `str[n]`, where `n` is the fixed-size of the string.
+Rather than padding the string, the encoding of the elements of the string is tightly packed.
+And unlike the other type encodings, the string encoding is left-aligned.

 Note that all strings are encoded in UTF-8.